Magyartanulas/magyartanulas.github.io/coverb_separation.md

 * A mohó róka fogja megenni a csirkét. - (Emphasis on the greedy fox)
 * A  csirkét meg fogja enni a mohó róka.
 (Emphasis on the verb megeszik)

-Adding `fog` into a present tense sentence with coverbs changes thinsg up.
+Adding `fog` into a present tense sentence with coverbs changes things up.

 * elmegyek » el fogok menni
 * megyek el » fogok elmenni